-Warning: PyROS is still under a beta release.
-Please provide feedback and/or report any problems by opening an issue on the Pyomo GitHub page.
+Note: Please provide feedback and/or report any problems by opening an issue on the Pyomo GitHub page.

-16.9 Sensitivity Toolbox
+17.13 Sensitivity Toolbox

 The sensitivity toolbox provides a Pyomo interface to sIPOPT and k_aug to very quickly compute approximate solutions to nonlinear programs with a small perturbation in model parameters.